Clark Atlanta University Executive and Leadership Team

 Clark Atlanta University has 10 executives leading key functions including information technology, finance, human resources, and institutional leadership.

-Driven by a commitment to academic excellence and social impact, Clark Atlanta University fosters intellectual curiosity and prepares students for impactful careers through comprehensive degree programs and a rich historical legacy.
+Driven by a commitment to academic excellence, Clark Atlanta University fosters intellectual curiosity and prepares students for impactful careers through comprehensive degree programs and a rich historical legacy.

 Leadership Roles at Clark Atlanta University